Johnny Depp's defamation trial against Amber Heard resumes Monday

 "My opinion is that Amber's accusations would have had the most dramatic impact on his off-screen reputation.
 I'm not talking about any one specific accusation," Carino said.

-Carino began representing Depp in October 2016, and at one point represented Depp and Heard at the same time.
+Carino began representing Depp in October 2016, and at one point represented both Depp and Heard at the same time.

 An attorney for Heard pressed Carino on other issues Depp may have had while working on previous "Pirates" films.